 Acknowledgement that, as a Partner,

 Organizations are responsible for their own compliance with applicable state and Federal laws related to listed species, historic and cultural resources, and other environmental resource protection.
-The Service’s protocol for complying with Section 106 of the National Historic Preservation Act are included as part of Appendix C (Supplemental Information), and
+The Service’s protocol for complying with Section 106 of the National Historic Preservation Act is included as part of Appendix C (Supplemental Information), and

 The organization will communicate and coordinate with underlying landowners (as necessary), and follow terms and conditions of EOS Permit.